linkian209/karaoke-bot/README.md

 To install it:
 1. Copy the file to /etc/systemd/system/ under the name discord_service@.service
-2. sudo systemctl enable discord_service@karaoke_bot
+2. `sudo systemctl enable discord_service@karaoke_bot`
 3. ???
 4. Profit

 systemctl should start the screen session up.
 You can attach to the screen session by typing `screen -r discord-karaoke_bot`.
 This will allow you to see the console output.
 If you wish to disconnect from the screen session while keeping it running, press `Ctrl+a` then `Ctrl+d`.

+# Configuration File
+The systemctl service does not provide command line arguments.
+You can utilize the configuration file to provide the arguments.

 # Requirements
 * discord.py